liuchengxu/vim-clap/README.md

 ## Features

-- [x] Pure vimscript.
+- [x] ~~Pure vimscript~~.
+  - Pin to some early version of vim-clap if you prefer the pure vimscript plugin.
-- [x] Work out of the box, without any extra dependency.
+- [x] ~~Work out of the box, without any extra dependency~~.
+  - Most providers work great out of the box.
+  - A few providers work badly in some cases without the Rust binary.
 - [x] Extensible, easy to add new source providers.
 - [x] Find or dispatch anything on the fly, with smart cache strategy.
 - [x] Avoid touching the current window layout, less eye movement.
-- [x] Support multi-selection, use vim's regexp as filter by default.
 - [x] Support the preview functionality when navigating the result list.
 - [x] Support built-in fuzzy match and external fuzzy filter tools.
 - [x] Flexible UI layout.
 - [ ] Support searching by multiple providers simultaneously.
-- [ ] Add the preview support for more providers.
-- [ ] Add the multi-selection support for more providers.

 ## Caveats